LEI search

 Search methods

 Use the method that matches the information you have.
-LEI search by code is the most precise, while name and registration number searches are useful when you are starting from legal documents or onboarding requests.
+LEI search by code is the most precise, while name search is useful when you are starting from legal documents or onboarding requests.

 Search by company name

 Enter the legal name as filed.
 If you get no results, remove punctuation, corporate endings, or extra words and try again.
-Adding the jurisdiction or city can help narrow results.
 Multinational groups often have similar names, so compare country, registration ID, and status before choosing a record.

 Search by LEI code